kritikush29/kalakriti/README.md

 # Kalakriti — Digital Sketchbook

-Kalakriti is a beautiful, immersive, and responsive digital sketchbook designed to showcase paintings, drawings, and digital art in an interactive, book-like carousel format.
+Kalakriti is a beautiful, immersive, and responsive digital sketchbook designed to showcase paintings, drawings, and digital art in an interactive, clean rectangular carousel format.

-Built with vanilla HTML, CSS, and JavaScript, it features a highly polished design with smooth animations, realistic book folding details, and multi-modal navigation suited for both desktop and mobile devices.
+Built with vanilla HTML, CSS, and JavaScript, it features a highly polished design with smooth animations, elegant glassmorphism, and multi-modal navigation suited for both desktop and mobile devices.

 ---

 ## ✨ Features

-- 📖 **Realistic Book Design**: A custom-styled open sketchbook with a center spine gradient fold effect, page layered shadows, and a classic red ribbon bookmark.
+- 🖼️ **Minimal Gallery Layout**: Artworks are displayed in elegant, modern rectangular containers with minimal borders and subtle shadows, putting the art at the center of attention.
-- 🌫️ **Immersive Carousel Layout**: Displays the active sketch in full focus, while adjacent pages are scaled down and blurred to build depth of field.
+- 🌫️ **Immersive Carousel Effect**: Displays the active artwork in full focus, while adjacent pages are scaled down and blurred to build depth of field.
 - 🎨 **Aesthetic Background**: A subtle, drifting pastel gradient background with floating organic light orbs.
+- ℹ️ **Glassmorphism Info Modal**: An elegant info modal popup triggered by a minimalist "i" stamp button, presenting the artist's statement and core idea.
 - 🎛️ **Multi-Modal Navigation**:
   - Clickable side pages to jump directly to a page.
   - Classic navigation arrows & bottom dot/dash progress indicators.